nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Added functions to the NASA Image of the Day site to allow users to add and remove favorites.

 **Thoughts:**  Very happy with how this went.
 As usual, I stumbled on a few typo-induced errors, but there was nothing wrong with the reasoning behind my approach.
+It would do me good to learn more about Sets, Dates, and the HTMLInputElement interface.

 **Link to work:** [NASA Image of the Day](https://nbarnabee.github.io/api_projects/nasa/index.html)